The Biggest Engagement Ring Trends Across the Decades

 December 14, 2018 / Engagement Rings

 As fashion trends come and go so do engagement ring trends.
 But throughout the decades there is one thing that remains the same, diamonds are a girl’s best friend.
-Over the years, there have been many styles of engagement rings, some have been everlasting and others have a moment in the sun then are rarely seen again.
+Over the years, there have been many styles of engagement rings, some have been everlasting and others have a moment in the sun and are rarely seen again.
 Let’s take a look at trends by the decades since the early 1900s.

 The 1920s-1930s saw the rise of the Art Deco period, one of the biggest design eras that has continued to inspire craftsmen of all disciplines for years to come.
 This is also perhaps the most influential periods for engagement ring design, giving life to a style that has never faded.
 Art Deco engagement rings are renowned for the use of geometric and symmetrical patterns exemplified by buildings at this time.
 Coloured gemstones, particularly emeralds, sapphires and rubies were also commonly incorporated into these designs.